knaw-huc/data-envelopes/help_documentation.md

 * Temporal coverage Start - the first year of the temporal scope
 * Temporal coverage End - the last year of the temporal scope
 * Year - in the case that the temporal scope cannot be captured in a range, this field allows you to specify the individual years that are relevant to the scope of the dataset
 * Additional Notes - Specify any additional information about the temporal scope of the dataset.
-This could include gaps in the coverage, or years that contain more data.
+This could include gaps in the coverage, or years that contain more data than others.

 ## 2.2 Dates
 These dates refer to the time span during which the dataset was created.
 For example, the start and end date of the project to collect and digitise the data.
 The date on which the dataset is published is also specified.
+Note: these dates could conincide with the temporal coverage, for example if the dataset contains tweets collected daily.
+But usually it is later; for example a dataset may contain interviews recorded this year that discuss the Second World War.

+A dataset may have been worked on in several phases.
+If they are all part of the same project, then choose the earliest and latest dates to enter here, and if you wish you can explain in more detail in Section 2.7.
+If they are distinct projects - for example if your dataset is a digitised book of nineteenth century diaries that was published in the 1980s and digitised in 2023 - then choose the project that is most relevant to the dataset you are describing (in this case, the digitisation).

 * Date From - when work on the dataset started
 * Date To - when work on the dataset was complete